EUROPEAN FAMILY THERAPY ASSOCIATION

 - The spreading of information by all appropriate means

-- Professional exchanges between family therapy centres and therapists in training and trainers from different european countries
+- Professional exchanges between family therapy centres, practitioners, and trainers from different European countries

-- And all such other activities as will advance the aims of the association.
+- And all such other activities that advance the aims of the association.

 - The Chamber of Individual Members (CIM)